menu icon

 Healthy Mexican street corn salad in three small white bowls with fresh cilantro garnish

-To Store: You can store spicy Mexican street corn salad in an airtight container in the fridge for up to a week.
+You can store spicy Mexican street corn salad in an airtight container in the fridge for up to a five days.

-Make it Vegan: To make this a vegan Mexican street corn recipe, sub the Greek yogurt for your favorite vegan mayo or plain, unsweetened plant-based yogurt.
+To make this a vegan Mexican street corn recipe, sub the Greek yogurt for your favorite vegan mayo or plain, unsweetened plant-based yogurt, or a mix!
+Ditch the feta, or use a vegan feta instead.

 Print